Bounces

 3. Ask the subscriber for a corrected address.

-4. If the domain belongs to you, fix DNS before trying to send mail to addresses on it.
+4. If this domain belongs to you, fix DNS before you try to send mail to addresses on it.

 > A hard bounce is a stop sign.
 Do not keep sending normal marketing email to an address that your email delivery service says does not exist.